Kranf99/Marvim/README.md

 Marvim is Standalone: it only uses the standard Apache+PHP+Sqlite stack (free & open source): i.e. it does not rely on any third-party component or technology.
 It's 100% free to use.

-However, when Marvim is used in combination with Anatella/TIMi, Marvim becomes Self-documenting (this is a totally optional combination): i.e. No need to spend days encoding stuffs inside your data governance tool: it's done for you, automatically.
+However, when Marvim is used in combination with Anatella/TIMi, Marvim becomes Self-documenting (this is a totally optional combination): i.e. No need anymore to spend days or months encoding stuffs inside your data governance tool: It's now done for you, automatically.
+The content of the documentation stored in Marvim is filed-in automatically by Anatella/TIMi and always match closely with the "real thing" that is really going on with your data (no "unsynchronized" documentation anymore!).

 Demo on Youtube here (in French): https://www.youtube.com/watch?v=r2OHaXUbltQ